mfaria-p/IASEC_Decision_Trees/README.md

 ## Project Overview

 This project presents the implementation and evaluation of a cost-sensitive decision tree algorithm aimed at improving minority class detection in imbalanced binary classification problems.
-The work was developed within the scope of the **IACEC - Introduction to Algorithms for Classification and Clustering** course.
+The work was developed within the scope of the **IACEC - Introdução à Aprendizagem Computacional e Extração de Conhecimento** course.

 Standard decision tree algorithms tend to optimize overall accuracy, often neglecting minority classes when datasets are highly imbalanced.
 This project addresses that limitation by introducing **cost-sensitive modifications to the CART (Classification and Regression Trees) algorithm**.